MCDReforged/MCDReforged/doc/rtext.md

 Then start a traverse of bots' information, a is the name of the bot, b is the information, every bot's information in **RTextList** will be added to a list

 After finishing the traverse, use `server.reply(info, r.RTextList(*c))` to send the result to player, `*c` will be used to devide the `list` into lots of parameters

-The knowledge of `RTextList`'s Traverse:

-- 1,2,3,5 are `str`
-- 4,6,7 are the `RTextList` to produce click event and floating texts